 - If you have jam, chocolate spread or honey on toast, apply a thin spread or swap it for peanut butter, cheese or eggs on toast

 - Try oatcakes, bread sticks with a dip or raw fruit and vegetables as a healthy snack instead of a sugary snack

 For further information about sugar and healthy recipes take a browse of the websites below:

 Do you want to know how much sugar, salt and saturated fats are in your foods?

-If not then download the Change4Life Food Scanner app from our Family Weight Management page.
+If not then download the Change4Life Food Scanner app from our Family Healthy Lifestyle page.
 The Change4Life Food Scanner app is designed to quickly and easily show how much sugar, sat fat and salt is in your food and drink – just by scanning the barcode using your smartphone!

 Healthy recipe – Sweet potato and spinach omelette